bleggett/bleggett/README.md

 ### Backstory

-Things I understand are way less exciting than things I don't understand.
+- Things I understand are way less exciting than things I don't understand.

-As a kid I got a copy of RPG Maker for the original Playstation and realized I was spending weeks (ab)using the simple logic editor in that game to build things it was never meant to build - my dad said "hey that sounds like computer programming maybe try that" - Checked out some Dummies books from the library and taught myself coding.
-Taught myself Linux in the same way - checking out a Red Hat 7 book from the library with the install CDs still in the back and just screwing around with what you could do with a "free OS" taught me a ton of basic operating system theory and a few years later I was compiling my own Linux kernels with my own kconfig.
+- As a kid I got a copy of RPG Maker for the original Playstation and realized I was spending weeks (ab)using the simple logic editor in that game to build things it was never meant to build
+- My dad said "hey that sounds like computer programming maybe try that"
+- Checked out some Dummies books from the library and taught myself coding.
+- Taught myself Linux in the same way - checking out a Red Hat 7 book from the library with the install CDs still in the back and just screwing around with what you could do with a "free OS" taught me a ton of basic operating system theory.
+- A few years later I was compiling my own Linux kernels with my own kconfig.

-Open-source is the best software development paradigm I've come across - it's the world I grew up in and it's the world I feel most comfortable in.
+- Open-source is the best software development paradigm I've come across - it's the world I grew up in and it's the world I feel most comfortable in.

 ### What I do for money right now